puranik3/personal-portfolio/README.md

 1. The portfolio page can be accessed at [https://personal-portfolio-page.herokuapp.com/portfolio.html](https://personal-portfolio-page.herokuapp.com/portfolio.html)
 2. The messages submitted using the contact form can be logged in and accessed.
 Login page is [https://personal-portfolio-page.herokuapp.com/login.html](https://personal-portfolio-page.herokuapp.com/login.html).
 The credentials for the registered user are email: puranik@digdeeper.in, password: test123.
 Upon login you will be redirected to the messages page with list of submitted messages.

-## Using this project to learn Bootstrap and JavaScript
+## Using this project to learn Bootstrap, JavaScript and jQuery
 1. First, build the [portfolio page](https://personal-portfolio-page.herokuapp.com/portfolio.html) using [Bootstrap](https://getbootstrap.com/docs/3.3/).
 We recommend Bootstrap v3.3.7 as stable version of Bootstrap 4.x is not yet released.
 While building the portfolio page, try to come up with a page that resembles the sample portfolio page as closely as possible.
 However it is your portfolio that is being created - make sure to use your details, photos, Twitter feed etc.

 2. Next, build the contact form submission functionality __using jQuery__.
 This involves 2 main tasks.